 In addition to the main work we also inserted French drains on a section of the hillside, on the offside of the new section, to stabilise an area of existing local slippage.
 This proved to be a difficult task due to the steepness of the slope, and wet conditions which made work impossible at some times, but was successfully accomplished.
 We also undertook the initial construction work for the new overflow weir close to the end of the existing length of the canal.

-The H&G CT gives a big thank you to all the WRG and Canal Trust volunteers who have worked on and off the site to get us this far so soon after first possession of the site.
+The Herefordshire and Gloucestershire Canal Trust is immensely grateful to all the WRG and Canal Trust volunteers who have worked on and off the site to get us this far so soon after first possession of the site.